-Physical Care After A Cesarean:
+Physical Care After A C-Section

 Before leaving the hospital:

-- You will be encouraged to get up and try to go the bathroom within the first 24 hours after surgery.
-This will help start the healing process and get you used to moving around with your incision.
+- You will be encouraged to get up and try to go to the bathroom within the first 24 hours after surgery.
+This will help start the healing process and get you used to move around with your incision.
 Remember to move slowly because you might experience dizziness or shortness of breath.